spatie/laravel-translatable/README.md

 // Returns all news items with a name in English or Dutch NewsItem::whereLocales('name', ['en', 'nl'])->get();

+// Returns all news items missing a French translation NewsItem::whereMissingLocale('name', 'fr')->get();

 // Returns all news items that has name in English with value `Name in English` NewsItem::query()->whereJsonContainsLocale('name', 'en', 'Name in English')->get();

 // Returns all news items that has name in English or Dutch with value `Name in English` NewsItem::query()->whereJsonContainsLocales('name', ['en', 'nl'], 'Name in English')->get();

 // The last argument is the "operand" which you can tweak to achieve something like this:

 // Returns all news items that has name in English with value like `Name in...` NewsItem::query()->whereJsonContainsLocale('name', 'en', 'Name in%', 'like')->get();

 // Returns all news items that has name in English or Dutch with value like `Name in...` NewsItem::query()->whereJsonContainsLocales('name', ['en', 'nl'], 'Name in%', 'like')->get();

+// Merges the given translations with the existing translations NewsItem::query()->mergeTranslations('name', [
+    'en' => 'Updated English name',
+    'fr' => 'Nom en français',
+]);

+// Copies the English translation to German NewsItem::query()->copyTranslation('name', 'en', 'de');

+// Removes empty translations for the name attribute NewsItem::query()->pruneEmptyTranslations('name');
 ```

 ## Support us